How to mark your ballot papers

 Polling places are established in open and public places, often schools and community halls.
 When you approach the polling place, supporters of candidates or political parties will often be handing out 'How to Vote' cards for their candidates.
 These cards show the candidate's suggested preferences that support their interests.
 You do not have to follow or take a How to Vote card into a polling place.

-When you arrive at a polling place you should make yourself known to the Queue Controller (if there is one) or an Issuing Officer.
+When you arrive at a polling place you should make yourself known to the Queue Controller or an Issuing Officer.
 They will then direct you where to go based on the type of vote you need to lodge.

 Upon entering the polling place you will be directed to see an Issuing Officer.